 - Gain the confidence to present findings to organizational leaders and prepare to move into managerial and senior leadership roles.

-Looking to transition from another industry to cybersecurity?
+No cyber security experience?
+No problem.
 Get up to speed on system analysis, enterprise networks, and ethical hacking with our foundation courses.
 Alternatively, if you have an IT background or computer science degree, round out your degree with our available electives.

 To provide students with a fundamental understanding of cybersecurity and an in-depth understanding of penetration testing and ethical hacking.
 This course will include intelligence gathering, assessment of software vulnerabilities and weaknesses, cross platform penetration testing, learning ethical hacking requirements, and data protection.